Why has Liam Gallagher called his album Why Me. Why Not?

 The drawings were made by Lennon in 1978 and were collected as a series called “This Is My Story Both Humble And True”.

 After the former Beatle’s death in 1980, the prints were released as as a limited edition set in 1991.
 There were just 300 copies of the collection, meaning Liam has a rather nice collectable on his hands.

 Lennon was known for his art and poetry - aside from his songwriting skills.
 In 1964, he published his first book of short stories, poems and surreal sketches, In His Own Write.
 This was followed a year later by the equally bizarre A Spaniard In The Works, which features tales that ranged from humorous verse to grimly dark character pieces.

 Liam Gallagher's Why Me?
-Why Not. album will be released on 20 September 2019 and the singer will be touring in support of the record, kicking off on Monday 11 November at the Cardiff Motorpoint Arena and ending with a massive show on the 28th November at London’s O2 Arena.
+Why Not. album was released on 20 September 2019 and the singer will be touring in support of the record, kicking off on Monday 11 November at the Cardiff Motorpoint Arena and ending with a massive show on the 28th November at London’s O2 Arena.

 11 November - Cardiff, Motorpoint Arena

 14 November - Aberdeen, P&J Live

 23 November - Dublin, 3Arena -NEW DATE ADDED

 24 November - Dublin, 3Arena

 29 November - London, O2 Arena - NEW DATE ADDED